Eleventh in an ongoing series, Notes from a Plague-Time

 It is Tarrou, the traveler and non-fatalist, who comes up with an action plan to fight the plague: to organize volunteer sanitary squads to assist the overworked medical workers, by carting away bodies, cleaning up infected areas, etc. “Officialdom,” he argues to Rieux, “can never cope with something really catastrophic.”
 When Rieux tells him officialdom is thinking of using prisoners for that purpose,” Tarrou replies, “I’d rather free men were employed.”

 Thence to the novel’s moral heart: Tarrou asks what the doctor thought of Father Paneloux’ sermon; Rieux says he does not believe in collective punishment.
 They agree, though, that plague has its good side: “It opens men’s eyes and forces them to take thought” (Tarrou) and “It helps men to rise above themselves” (Rieux).
 “All the same,” says Rieux, “when you see the misery it brings, you’d need to be a madman, or a coward, or stone blind, to give in tamely to the plague.”
 Tarrou then asks: “Do you believe in God?”
 No, Rieux says, “I’m fumbling in the dark.”
 Then why, Tarrou presses him, “do you yourself show such devotion, considering you don’t believe in God?
-I suspect your answer may help me to mine.”
+I suspect your answer may help me.”
 Rieux says he’s fighting against creation as he found it; he became a doctor because “it was particularly difficult for a workman’s son, like myself.”
 Tarrou notes that, “since the order of the world is shaped by death,” then “your victories will never be lasting,” to which Rieux replies, “Yes, I know that.
 But it’s no reason for giving up the struggle.”
 “No reason, I agree,” says Tarrou, “only, I now can picture what this plague must mean for you.”
 “Yes.
 A never-ending defeat.”
 Tarrou asks, “Who taught you all this, Doctor?”
 “Suffering.”
 As they wrap up, Rieux says: “Out with it, Tarrou!
 What on earth prompted you to take a hand in this?”
 “My code of morals, perhaps,” says Tarrou.
 “Your code of morals?
 What code?”
 Says Tarrou, “Comprehension.”
 If this kind of writing is your tasse de thé, this passage rivets.
 Riveted, I could connect Tarrou’s need to enact his moral code to something he expressed earlier, that “The only thing I’m interested in is acquiring peace of mind.”
 Peace of mind is acquired in moral action.

 Meanwhile, Joseph Grand the bureaucrat becomes “a sort of general secretary to the sanitary squads,” running the statistics.
 (In the margin I wrote, “Reader feeling much better now that sanitary squads are at work!”)
 And when Rambert, the journalist who’s trying to escape has a change of heart… I shall reveal no more, and this is only the first half of the novel.
-(Per the late Tony Judt, the characters Rieux, Tarrou, and Rambert reflect some aspect of Camus himself.)
+(Per the late Tony Judt, the characters Rieux, Tarrou, and Rambert all reflect some aspect of Camus himself.)

 One should beware of instrumentalizing a canonic work, lest its elegance be damaged.
-But six months into our own plague, this reader cannot refrain from comparing and contrasting “The Plague” to our American experience of plague we’re now enduring.
+But six months into our own plague, this reader cannot refrain from comparing and contrasting “The Plague” to our American experience of plague.
 As in our pandemic, in the novel the medical authorities speak of “flattening the curve” of infection, although the doctor who exulted “The graph’s good today” — Dr. Richard of “wait-and-see” — was soon carried off by the plague.
 Sadly, in our plague at this point, over 200,000 Americans have been carried off.

 By now we know the feeling of exile in our prison-houses; by now some of us have discovered the salvation of work to fend off fear (Camus refers to work’s “doping” effect).
 As for a population’s capacity to withstand plague, Americans will note how Camus’ introduction of Oran as materialistic (“doing business”) and modern (“moral laxity”) chimes with our own qualities.
 But straight-line compare-and-contrast soon breaks down, because, compared to a monolithic Oran, America is far more multifarious and dynamic; our tale cannot be told in the unitary voice of “our citizens.”
 Add to this, unlike the novel’s Prefect who listens to science in handling the plague, our imperfect Prefect in the White House denies science, fobs off responsibility, lies about his “successes,” causing unnecessary suffering and death; bungles reopening the economy, causing unnecessary ruination; and in thrall to his proto-autocratic ego, knocks off more democratic guardrails, just when we need them most, and now even threatens violence to stay in office.